Sainadh086/kube-switch/README.md

     - ks <clustername>
     example:
-    - ks ipm
+    - ks kube
-    it will list all the clusters with novartis name from your kubeconfig
+    it will list all the clusters with kube name from your kubeconfig

 ### update the kubeconfig
     - ks update -n <fullname of the EKS> -r <region> -p <aws-profile>